warnock/yummly-app/README.md

 ## Description

-#### This Android application will allows new and repeat users to search for recipes.
+#### This Android application will allow new and repeat users to search for recipes.
 The app uses the Yummly API to search the users inputted ingredient and pull a list or recipes.
 A user will also be able to log in and save their favorite recipes for future use.

 ## Setup

 Clone this repository:
 * git clone `https://github.com/warnock/meat.git`
-* you will need the current version of Adriod Studios to run this application:
+* you will need the current version of Andriod Studios to run this application:
     `https://developer.android.com/studio/index.html` (2.3.2 or higher)
-* open project in Adriod Studios
+* open project in Andriod Studios
 * to run preview of app select the green play button in the tool bar or click "Run" -> "Run 'app'"
     * a box will pop open and select "Create New Virtual Device"
     * pick device you would like to run a simulation on (app was tested on Nexus 5X)
-    * select "Marshmallow" as your sysetme image and click next
+    * select "Marshmallow" as your system image and click next
     * press finish and run the application

 This application uses the Yummly API.
 You will need to sign up to get a Yummly API key and ID at: